dart-lang/sdk/CONTRIBUTING.md

 Please make sure all your checkins have detailed commit messages explaining the patch and if a PR is *not* ready to land, consider making it clear in the description and/or prefixing the title with "WIP".

+Please note that a few kinds of changes require a `CHANGELOG` entry.
+Notably, any change that:

+1. adds a new lint
+2. removes or deprecates a lint or
+3. fundamentally changes the semantics of an existing lint

+should have a short entry in the `CHANGELOG`.
+Feel free to bring up any questions in your PR.

 Once you've gotten an LGTM from a project maintainer, submit your changes to the `main` branch using one of the following methods: